thodkatz/thesis/README.md

 make setup_env
 ```

-This will install the necessarry dependencies and it will create two directories.
+This will install the necessary dependencies and it will create two directories.
 The `data`, and the `saved_results`.
-Under the `data` dir, we should download the datasets from [here](https://drive.google.com/drive/folders/1zcTdTAmcDprXYFJ8EGLado6AP0-H9fX-?usp=sharing).
+Under the `data` directory, we should download the datasets from [here](https://drive.google.com/drive/folders/1zcTdTAmcDprXYFJ8EGLado6AP0-H9fX-?usp=sharing).
 The file paths should be:
 ```
 ./data/pbmc/pbmc.h5ad
 ./data/scvidr/nault2021_multiDose.h5ad